AbdulMohaimin02/dataStorageApplication/README.md

 ## How to use

-Due to an intuvative UI, this app is very easy to use.
+Due to an intuitive UI, this app is easy to use.
 All functionality is shown in the gif below,

 ![](appGifs/DataStorageApp.gif)